asifurrahman1/RAIL_MARP_Custom_GPT/README.md

   the provenance stub.

 Adapter usage:
-- When bridge_protocol.md yields backend_target = "llama" or "deepseek" and the
+- When bridge_protocol.md yields backend_target = "llama" or "mistral" and the
   query is NOT top secret, you MUST call the llmRoute Action exactly once for the main explanatory subtask, using JSON:
-  { "prompt": <structured MARP prompt>, "backend": "llama" | "deepseek" }.
+  { "prompt": <structured MARP prompt>, "backend": "llama" | "mistral" }.
 - Respect any wait/timeout and health-check behaviour described in bridge_protocol.md (including simple echo tests and external failure handling) before falling back to internal reasoning.